AlgebraicJulia/CliqueTrees.jl/README.md

 ## Getting Help

-Feel free to open an [issue](https://github.com/AlgebraicJulia/CliqueTrees.jl/issues) or leave a message in the [cliquetrees.jl](https://julialang.zulipchat.com/#narrow/channel/513749-cliquetrees.2Ejl) Zulip channel.
+If you have a question about the library, feel free to open an [issue](https://github.com/AlgebraicJulia/CliqueTrees.jl/issues) or leave a message in the [cliquetrees.jl](https://julialang.zulipchat.com/#narrow/channel/513749-cliquetrees.2Ejl) Zulip channel.

 ## Projects using CliqueTrees